モロッコ

 Lunch *Meal cost to be paid locally

-• Private car transfer Head to Dades.
+• Private vehicle transfer Head to Dades.

 • Morocco - Dadas

-• About Dades The Dades Valley is part of the area known as the "Valley of a Thousand Kasbahs", characterized by a unique canyon landscape formed by reddish-brown rock walls.
+• About Dades The Dades Valley is part of a region known as the Valley of a Thousand Kasbahs, characterized by unique canyon landscapes formed by reddish-brown rock walls.

 • Riad Gabsi Du Dades